Part 4

 Before deploying the app we shall use Helm to install NATS into our cluster.
 Instead of the Helm chart provided by the NATS team, we shall use the chart provided by Bitnami.

-The chart is documentation describe a set of parameters that can be used to modify the NATS configuration.
+The chart is documentation describing a set of parameters that can be used to modify the NATS configuration.
 Let us now disable the authentication by setting auth.enabled to value false.

 Parameters can be set in the installation as follows: